AliYoussef96/LimROTSmanuscript/README.md

 ## Notes

-- Please ensure that all required folders (`*_results/`, `metrics_*`) are created prior to running the scripts.
+- All output folders are created automatically by the scripts
-- All R scripts assume that the required dependencies and packages are installed.
+- All R scripts assume that the required dependencies and packages are installed

 ---